11 Ways To Stop An Obsession Over An Ex-Partner After A Breakup

 • Then congratulate yourself on this crucial and necessary step to breaking free and having peace of mind.

-Obsessive lovers tend to put their object of affection on a pedestal or view them as omnipotent, 'better-than', or impossible to replace... which might be a good thing if he/she is an avoidant or a narcissist).
+Obsessive lovers tend to put their object of affection on a pedestal or view them as omnipotent, 'better than, or impossible to replace... which might be a good thing if he/she is an avoidant or a narcissist).
 However, this thinking is a delusion.
-No one deserves to be on a pedestal above you (or me, or any other) no matter how smart, charming, successful, or good looking.
+No one deserves to be on a pedestal above you (or me or any other), no matter how smart, charming, successful, or good-looking.

 It's useful to squash such irrational thinking and take your power back.